httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 ### Parsing a Display String {#parse-display}

-Given an ASCII string as input_string, return a string of Unicode characters. input_string is modified to remove the parsed value.
+Given an ASCII string as input_string, return a sequence of Unicode codepoints. input_string is modified to remove the parsed value.

 0. If the first two characters of input_string are not "%" followed by DQUOTE, fail parsing.
 1. Discard the first two characters of input_string.